 7. Tweak by Nic Sheff

 In an unusual move for books being made into movies, Amazon Studios adapted Nic Sheff’s memoir, Tweak, about his addiction and the road from relapse to recovery, and his father’s memoir on the same topic, Beautiful Boy, into one feature film.
 Beautiful Boy stars Steve Carrell as David Sheff (The Office) and Timothée Chalamet (Call Me By Your Name) as Nic.
-The movie has an October 12 release, so pick up a copy of Tweak to read it before you see it!
+The movie has an October 12 release, so watch the trailer below and pick up a copy of Tweak to read it before you see it!

 8. Long Way Down by Jason Reynolds